k88hudson/git-flight-rules/README.md

 If you accidentally do `git reset --hard`, you can normally still get your commit back, as git keeps a log of everything for a few days.

+Note: This is only valid if your work is backed up, i.e., either committed or stashed. `git reset --hard` _will remove_ uncommitted modifications, so use it with caution.
+(A safer option is `git reset --keep`.)

 ```sh
 (master)$ git reflog
 ```